21,763 Shares in Under Armour, Inc. (NYSE:UAA) Purchased by Aviva PLC

-Aviva PLC purchased a new position in Under Armour, Inc. (NYSE:UAA) in the 1st quarter, HoldingsChannel reports.
-The firm purchased 21,763 shares of the company’s stock, valued at approximately $482,000.
+Aviva PLC acquired a new position in Under Armour, Inc. (NYSE:UAA) in the 1st quarter, HoldingsChannel reports.
+The fund acquired 21,763 shares of the company’s stock, valued at approximately $482,000.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in UAA.
-IndexIQ Advisors LLC bought a new stake in Under Armour in the first quarter worth about $31,000.
-Wealthcare Advisory Partners LLC bought a new stake in Under Armour in the first quarter worth about $40,000.
-Concord Wealth Partners bought a new stake in Under Armour in the fourth quarter worth about $34,000.
-Harvest Fund Management Co.
-Ltd bought a new stake in Under Armour in the first quarter worth about $44,000.
-Finally, Sentry Investment Management LLC bought a new stake in Under Armour in the first quarter worth about $45,000.
-Institutional investors own 39.22% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently made changes to their positions in UAA.
+Baird Financial Group Inc. bought a new stake in Under Armour in the fourth quarter worth about $42,903,000.
+Toronto Dominion Bank raised its stake in shares of Under Armour by 2,770.4% during the first quarter.
+Toronto Dominion Bank now owns 2,058,967 shares of the company’s stock valued at $45,626,000 after acquiring an additional 1,987,236 shares in the last quarter.
+SRS Investment Management LLC bought a new stake in shares of Under Armour during the fourth quarter valued at approximately $19,184,000.
+Great Lakes Advisors LLC bought a new stake in shares of Under Armour during the first quarter valued at approximately $19,392,000.
+Finally, Norges Bank bought a new stake in shares of Under Armour during the fourth quarter valued at approximately $12,862,000.
+39.22% of the stock is owned by institutional investors and hedge funds.

 Several analysts have recently weighed in on the stock.
-Robert W. Baird lifted their price target on shares of Under Armour from $22.00 to $25.00 and gave the company a “neutral” rating in a research note on Wednesday, May 5th.
-UBS Group raised shares of Under Armour from a “neutral” rating to a “buy” rating and lifted their price target for the company from $26.00 to $36.00 in a research note on Wednesday, May 5th.
+Zacks Investment Research downgraded shares of Under Armour from a “buy” rating to a “hold” rating and set a $23.00 price target for the company. in a research note on Wednesday, April 21st.
 Deutsche Bank Aktiengesellschaft lifted their price target on shares of Under Armour from $27.00 to $28.00 and gave the company a “buy” rating in a research note on Wednesday, May 5th.
-Jefferies Financial Group lifted their price target on shares of Under Armour from $30.00 to $35.00 and gave the company a “buy” rating in a research note on Tuesday, May 4th.
-Finally, Zacks Investment Research downgraded shares of Under Armour from a “buy” rating to a “hold” rating and set a $23.00 price target for the company. in a research note on Wednesday, April 21st.
+Morgan Stanley lifted their price objective on shares of Under Armour from $23.00 to $24.00 and gave the company an “equal weight” rating in a report on Wednesday, May 5th.
+William Blair lowered shares of Under Armour from an “outperform” rating to a “market perform” rating in a report on Tuesday, May 4th.
+Finally, Credit Suisse Group lifted their price objective on shares of Under Armour from $23.00 to $25.00 and gave the company a “neutral” rating in a report on Wednesday, May 5th.
 One investment analyst has rated the stock with a sell rating, sixteen have given a hold rating, twelve have given a buy rating and one has assigned a strong buy rating to the company.
 Under Armour has an average rating of “Hold” and a consensus target price of $24.41.

-Under Armour (NYSE:UAA) last posted its earnings results on Monday, May 3rd.
-The company reported $0.16 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.04 by $0.12.
-The company had revenue of $1.30 billion during the quarter, compared to the consensus estimate of $1.12 billion.
+Under Armour (NYSE:UAA) last issued its quarterly earnings data on Monday, May 3rd.
+The company reported $0.16 earnings per share for the quarter, topping analysts’ consensus estimates of $0.04 by $0.12.
+The business had revenue of $1.30 billion during the quarter, compared to the consensus estimate of $1.12 billion.
 Under Armour had a net margin of 2.46% and a return on equity of 6.70%.
-The firm’s quarterly revenue was up 39.8% on a year-over-year basis.
-During the same period in the previous year, the firm posted ($0.34) earnings per share.
+The company’s revenue was up 39.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted ($0.34) earnings per share.
 As a group, equities analysts predict that Under Armour, Inc. will post 0.32 earnings per share for the current year.

 About Under Armour